web-animations/web-animations-js/CONTRIBUTING.md

 1. Build the polyfill with `npm install && grunt` then update `docs/experimental.md`'s Build Target Comparison with the current gzipped sizes.

-1. Commit the above changes to web-animations-js/dev and merge to web-animations-js/master.
+1. Commit and push the above changes to web-animations-js/dev.

+    ```sh
+    # Create a commit with above changes
+    git push origin dev
+    ```

+1. Merge to local master branch:

     ```sh
     git checkout master